 With the discovery of the body of King Richard III, there is an increasing fascination with Leicester’s 2,000 year history.
 Evidence of the city’s past surrounds us in its buildings and even its street layout, which dates from Roman and medieval times.

-This exhibition explores how what we consider to be of historical value - or what we consider to be part of our heritage - has changed in the last 70 years.
+This exhibition explored how what we as a society consider to be of historical value - or what we consider to be part of our heritage - has changed in the last 70 years.
 Post-war development plans for Leicester’s housing, transport and industry came together in the city’s 1952 Development Plan, and Leicester established one of the first Planning departments in 1962.